 - Free: Most services are completely free.

 - Attention-Getting: IMs pop up on your screen over the rest of your open files.
 It can be a great way of catching someone’s attention while they’re on the phone or in a meeting or there is no time to wait for them to open their e-mail or check their voicemail.
 You can, however, set most services to minimize messages so they alert you they’ve arrived but don’t override your screen.

 - Send quick questions/answers without walking to another person’s office or having to call them (save money on long-distance phone bills).

 - Group Chats: Talk to more than one person at a time.
 You can also have voice conversations and video

 What the disadvantages are:

-- May become a time consuming diversion and detrimental to business time, since it Is all too human to let even normal conversation drift, sometimes Instant messaging can be a two edged sword so to speak, where the conversation drifts from that of a business matter, into non work related casual conversation which some businesses find detracts from worker productivity.
+- May become a time-consuming diversion and detrimental to business time since it Is all too human to let even normal conversation drift, sometimes Instant messaging can be a two-edged sword so to speak, where the conversation drifts from that of a business matter, into a non-work related casual conversation which some businesses find detracts from worker productivity.